 Earwax is a normal secretion of the ear and has protective qualities, but it can cause pain and/or hearing problems when it becomes impacted in the ear canal.

 The regular use of cotton buds, earphones, earplugs or hearing aids can contribute to this problem.
 People with dry skin and narrow or distorted ear canals can experience wax impaction.

 Is microsuction different to ear syringing/irrigation?

 Ear microsuction is performed by suction under the microscope and the clinician will look inside your ear at all times.
 As a result, the procedure is entirely safe and more thorough than ear syringing.

-Ear syringing/irrigation is not advised in certain cases.
-In all of those cases however, ear microsuction is the recommended treatment.
+Ear syringing/irrigation is not advised in many cases and ear microsuction is the recommended treatment instead.

 Do I need to use eardrops before I come to my appointment?